30 roof types infographic

 17. Gable Roof

 Gable_RoofAlso known as peaked or pitched roofs, gable roofs are some of the most common roofing types seen in many homes worldwide.
-They are easily recognized by their standard triangular or inverted “V” shape.
+Due to their typical triangular or inverted “V” shape, they are easily identifiable.
 Many homeowners prefer them mainly because they shed water and snow easily, allow for more attic ventilation, and are cheaper and easier to build than other roofing types.
-Gable roofs can be covered with virtually any type of material, including asphalt shingles, slate, concrete tiles, and metal.
+Gable roofs can be covered with virtually any material, including asphalt shingles, slate, concrete tiles, and metal.

-Gable roofs can also be combined with other roofing types, and come in other subtypes.
-However, one of the downsides of a gable roof is that it's prone to storm damage, especially if there is a significant overhang.
+Gable roofs can also be combined with other roofing types and come in other subtypes.
+However, one downside is that they're prone to storm damage, especially if there is a significant overhang.

 gable roof examples